pondsthlm/sprks-frontend-demo/README.md

 7. consider removing the remote `git remote remove whitelabel`

 ## Cleanup boliercode
 1. Go into package.json and change the "name" from  "ecwhitelabelfontend" to whatever.
 2. Replace cms sanity paths to correct sanity instance. ( #todo write how )
+3. Update social icons `components/Seo/icons`.

 # Deploy!